Choosing the right web hosting can be daunting, especially if you’re new to web development.

 Potential drawbacks:

-• Pricing can be a bit unpredictable if your site traffic jumps a lot.
+- Pricing can be unpredictable when your site traffic spikes.

 Cloud hosting fits fast-growing businesses, busy online stores, and projects where website traffic isn’t easy to predict.